 Raster images, (or bitmap images) use a dot matrix structure and are the most common format for digital photography.
 A good example is the Pac-Man arcade game where the edges of the graphics appear blocky and pixelated.
 Raster images have come a long way since then and can now be exported at very high resolutions.
 They are measured in pixels and the most common file types for raster images are GIF, JPEG or PNG.

 JPG/JPEG (Joint Photographic Experts Group) is a raster image file type commonly used for digital photography.
-While more commonly found across the web, a JPG can be saved at a large resolution appropriate for printing — though it isn’t well suited for logos and graphics as sharp edges can lose their quality.
+It can be saved at a large resolution appropriate for printing — though it isn’t well suited for logos and graphics as sharp edges can lose their quality.
 The more times you save over a JPG, the more its quality deteriorates.

 PNG (Portable Network Graphics) differs from a JPG in that is lossless and won’t lose its quality the more you save it.
 It can be transparent i.e. have no background colour.
 Similar to JPGs it is best suited for digital purposes as opposed to print when it comes to graphic elements.

 EPS (Encapsulated PostScript) is used for vector-based graphics, generally created in Adobe Illustrator.
-We will sometimes supply these as part of your finished art as they are a common scalable file type.
+We supply these as part of our finished art as they are a common scalable file type.